Art Deco wedding dress

 A contemporary fusion of 1930’s and Victorian fantasy elements went into the design of Katherine’s wedding dress.

-The main dress was made of buttermilk coloured silk satin and ivory lace with subtle gold thread running through it.
+I made Katherine’s art deco wedding dress out of buttermilk coloured silk satin and ivory lace with subtle gold thread running through it.
 The bustle was made of silk chiffon in five subtle dusty-pastel colours and ivory tulle ornamented with a beaded trim.

 I also made the groom’s scrunchy-tie in fabric to match the bride’s dress.